Financial-Times/n-alert-banner/README.md

 ## Usage

 n-alert-banner includes Sass and JavaScript to show and hide the alert banner.
-They can be created declaratively by adding markup to the page, or imperatively using JavaScript (only when not using the Build Service).
+They can be created declaratively by adding [Markup](#markup) to the page, or imperatively using JavaScript ([Constructing an n-alert-banner](#Constructing an n-alert-banner)).

 ### Behaviour